 You are not permitted to bring your dog in if your dog is known to be aggressive.
 If your dog has a history of being aggressive or is more aggressive by nature with people or other dogs, it’s best to avoid the dog park altogether so you can avoid any difficult situations.
 You will need to check legal requirements in your state, but there may be harsher penalties for you legally if you bring a dog that’s been known to bite into a dog park.
 The last thing you want is for your dog to bite another dog or human.

 You aren’t permitted to bring a female dog into the dog park if your female pup is in heat.
 Female dogs in heat can increase aggression in male dogs.
 This is especially true for male dogs that are intact and haven’t been neutered.
 For this reason, female dogs in heat shouldn’t go to the dog park, or it could create a dog reactive situation for the female dog owner, and any other dogs that may have heightened aggression as a result of that owner not complying with this rule.

 Removing Your Dog

-Dog parks can be a place where dog to dog bites happen, or dog to human bites occur.
+Dog parks can be a place where dog-to-dog bites happen, or dog-to-human bites occur.
 If this does, most states will require you to report it to animal control or local law enforcement.
 Make sure you review your local laws to determine the legal course of action you need to take.
-If you are bitten, or your dog is bitten, report it right away as in accordance with those guidelines.
+If you are bitten, or your dog is bitten, report it right away in accordance with those guidelines.